Backpacking Koh Rong: Cambodia’s Relaxing Island GetawayCambodia

 Do you want to relax?
-Try backpacking Koh Rong: this tiny island is where you go to just be.
+Try backpacking Koh Rong as part of your Cambodia itinerary: this tiny island is where you go to just be.

 Koh Rong–especially when we were there in the off-season–was by contrast quiet and very peaceful.
 While you can find a small backpacker hub on the island, come to Koh Rong for the gorgeous jungle surrounded by long beaches with perfect, powder-white sand.

 We didn’t see any paved roads while on Koh Rong.
 It’s possible that there are a couple in the largest village on the island, which we didn’t visit–but for the most part, expect dirt roads, ATV’s, the occasional pickup truck, boats, and your own two feet to get you around.

 No matter where you stay on Koh Rong, there will be beaches and views that are not easily accessible by foot.
 An ATV tour is a great way to get an overview of the island.

 Koh Rong is known as one of the only places in the world that you can view bioluminescent plankton light up like brightly colored orbs in the water at night.
 The pictures look incredibly magical, and I desperately want to see them one day.

 Sadly, we didn’t find any: next time we’ll take a tour with someone who knows what they’re doing, and I recommend the same to you guys.

 Supposedly, you can find them by agitating the water yourself, but Jeremy tried and failed–could have been the weather, or we could have been doing it wrong.